 Challenge #3: Complex Payroll Processing

-A lot of the apprehension around mid-year conversions stems from companies thinking their payroll processing is so complex, that there’s no way they can switch providers unless it’s at the beginning of the year.
+A lot of the apprehension around mid-year conversions stems from companies thinking their payroll processing is so complex there’s no way they can switch providers unless it’s at the beginning of the year.
 Perhaps you have several benefits deductions coming out each pay period.
-Maybe you’re using a time tracking system that is separate from your payroll system.
-Sounds complicated, right?
-It doesn’t have to be.
+Or maybe you’re using a time tracking system that is separate from your payroll system.
+It sounds complicated, but with the right provider it doesn’t have to be.

 Your provider’s payroll solution should not only manage multiple pay rates, but also integrate with any existing business investments you may have (retirement plans, general ledger packages, time tracking systems).
 Your provider should have the ability to pull data from all of these systems and ensure everything imports correctly into their solution.